David's Mighty Warriors: The Three

-Ishbaal is described as being the leader and is said to have killed 800 men in a single encounter.
-Ishbaal is also described as a Tahkemonite, which is probably a corruption of Hacmonite, the latter being how he is described by the Book of Chronicles.

-Eleazar is described as standing his ground against the Philistines at Pas Dammim when the rest of the Hebrews ran away and as successfully defeated them.
+Eleazar is described as standing his ground against the Philistines at Pas Dammim when the rest of the Hebrews ran away and as successfully defeating them.
 Similarly, Shammah is described as having stood his ground when the Philistines attacked a "field of ripe lentils" despite the rest of his associates dispersing and as having defeated the attackers.

 The Thirty

 The Thirty are not heavily described by the text, merely listed.
 There are several differences between the ancient manuscripts of the list, whether they are of the Masoretic Text or the Septuagint.
 Textual scholars generally consider the Septuagint more reliable than the Masoretic Text regarding this list, particularly since the Masoretic Text of Chronicles matches the Septuagint version of the Books of Samuel more closely than the Masoretic version.
 In addition, there are a few places where it is uncertain whether one person is referred to or if it is two people.
 The individuals that are clearly identified are: